Finding my own recipe for a happy life has dominated my thoughts and actions for most of my adult life.

 I learned so much about business, human resources, employee engagement, public relations, what makes a good leader and what makes a lousy one.
 At a young age I had up close exposure to high powered executives.
 I studied each executive's actions and the different ways they lead their teams and lived their lives.

-I saw first-hand how the best \,most effective executives were self-aware and decisive.
+I saw first-hand how the best and most effective executives were self-aware and decisive.
 They had vision.
 This included an unwavering focus around their purpose in life, and the purpose and vision of their team and the company.

 Seeing this up close and at a young age was instructive and helpful.
 Written goals and a clear sense of purpose energizes people.
 Wherever we focus expands, so it’s good and powerful to decide on your vision and what you want.